 The Urban Farm is a strictly independent, commercial outreach tool that integrates itself with the school, the character development programs, and the community.
-The farm consists of aquaponics-based greenhouses, and a apiary, all under the guide of a certified horticulturist.
+The farm consists of aquaponics-based greenhouses, an orchard, and an apiary, all under the guide of a certified horticulturist.
 This is how it sustains itself: produce is sold to local businesses - HEB, Local Foods, Benjy’s - grocers, and at farmers’ markets.
 Then, proceeds return to the farm, school, and local community.
 A portion of the produce is donated to elderly community members.

 As an inner-city community pillar and tool, it is important to us that the urban farm remains modern, multi-functioning, and ever-evolving.
 We believe modern agriculture should grow ‘beyond the harvest’, to nurture and educate the people it serves.